Nursing Management - Careers in Nursing

-In the modern healthcare landscape, the role of the nurse extends far beyond the treatment of patients - and into administrative and managerial fields.
+Managerial and administrative roles are an integral part of the modern healthcare landscape.
 As nurses make their way into management roles, they can expect a wide variety of challenges - dependent on their position and level of responsibility.

 Matrons are responsible for overseeing the nurses in their hospital ward and ensuring patients receive optimal care at all times.
 They are also responsible for maintaining their working environment, preventing infections, improving cleanliness, facilitating treatments and acting as leaders for junior nurses.
 Matrons may work outside the hospital setting - travelling out into the community to work with young, elderly or less-mobile patients.
 To become a matron, candidates must first be registered nurses (which involves completing an undergraduate nursing degree) and have around three to five years experience as a staff nurse on the wards.
 A matron can expect a salary of over £30,000.